K-DRAMA REVIEW: “Miss Night and Day” Embraces the Importance of Celebrating Youth

 Without giving us any proper answers, the body-swapping ends with Soon bidding farewell to Mi-jin and telling her not to waste her youth and do everything she wants to do.
 This is a great message and all, but this came a bit too late, or perhaps the heavy focus on the serial murders arc just eclipsed the other plotlines despite being the least appealing thing in the show.

 With this, Soon disappears and Mi-jin returns to her normal life.
 Initially, it was Mi-jin’s mother who pushed her into becoming a civil servant.
 However, after working closely with Ji-woong and investigating cases together, Mi-jin figured out that this line of work was what she truly wanted to do.
 Six months later, Mi-jin passes the exam and gets a job at the prosecutors’ office.
 Yeah, the same one Ji-woong works at.
-And after a little push and pull and a lovely cameo by Park Yoon, our leads get back together, and off they are to their happily ever after.
+And after a little push and pull and a lovely cameo by Yoon Park, our leads get back together, and off they are to their happily ever after.

 All in all, Miss Night and Day wasn’t a bad show.
 It just tried to juggle up many things and couldn’t deliver on what it promised.
 Also, it might have been better to give the audience a heads-up about what kind of story it set out to tell.
 You can’t promise us a light rom-com and give us a serial killer on the run.